-Call center agents who engage with user sensitive data must be monitored thoroughly.
+Contact center agents who engage with user-sensitive data must be monitored thoroughly.
 Agents are after all humans and might engage in illegal acts of data leak, information tampering or stealth.
 Hence, agents must be assigned unique IDs so their activities can be traced.
 This is extremely important especially now when agents are working remotely and are not monitored at the office.

 Privacy laws are different in different countries.
 However, in the majority countries, it is required to inform the agent and the customer that the calls are being recorded for quality or training purposes before proceeding.
 This is so that the customer has full control to decide whether to have the call recorded or not.
 If the customer chooses to not be recorded, they can disconnect and seek self-service.

 According to this US Act, contact center agents cannot threaten, harass or oppress the customers to make them pay a debt they owe.
 Instead, contact center agents must deploy technology and well-trained agents to collect debts from non-paying customers.
 They, however, must not resort to violent or primitive methods to recover the money.

 Chatbots and voicebots are a smart solution for debt collection.
 These automated bots will never resort to anything unethical or even feel intimidated before a fraudulent customer.
 Instead, Chatbots and voicebots can periodically remind the debtor to pay their bills, without making it a compliance issue.